Studies have suggested that moving is one of the most stressful events in life. Give yourself enough time to plan and execute your move effectively.

 - Find new doctors and other specialists, as required.

-The content in this document is provided for informational purposes only.
-It is not intended to provide legal advice.
-Also, the links and references to websites and organizations are provided for informational purposes only.
-Columbia University does not endorse any specific organization or website and does not suggest that one source should be utilized to the exclusion of another.
+This content is provided for informational purposes only and is not intended to provide legal advice.
+The links and references to websites and organizations are provided for informational purposes only.
+Columbia University does not endorse any specific organization, website, or real estate professional and does not suggest that one source should be utilized to the exclusion of another.